Demeter2025/AndroVET/README.md

 ## Notes

 Please note, AndroVET was tailored with accuracy in mind and can consume a considerable amount of system resources.
 We recommend AT LEAST 16 GB of RAM to run the app without any issues.
-The status bar can fail to update during runtime because of the nature of multiprocessing.
+The status bar can fail to update during runtime due to the nature of multiprocessing.
 If you note this situation, pleasse be patient.
-AndroVET takes close to 30 minutes to evaluate a complete Android repo, if you run in a laptop or a slower computer the execution time can be as long as 70 minutes.
+AndroVET takes one hour in average to evaluate a complete Android repo, if you run in a laptop or a slower computer the execution time can be as long as 2 hours.

 ## HOW TO USE AndroVET

-to run the app plase clone the repo and go to its main folder.
-run:
-python swatch.py <ARGV1> <ARGV2> <ARGV3> <ARGV4> <ARGV5>
-Where the arguments are as follows:

-argv[1] = custom OS folder

-argv[2] = A folder to save results (if it doesn't exists, the folder will be created for you)

-argv[3] = True/False => prints the results of the Precision layer in the terminal

-argv[4] = set similarity treshold for Layer2 -> recommended value 85.5

-argv[5] = True/False => Generates debuging information files.
-If set to True a short description will be provided in the terminal.

-Pleae note, if there is any error in the Abstraction Layer, AndroVET will notify the user and generate debug files and partial results despite of argv[5] value.
-This allows a technical user to load partial results in memory and run AndroVET from its last valid state.
+usage: file.py [-h] -i INPUT -o OUTPUT [-t THRESHOLD] [-s SKIP]
+               [-d DATABASE] [-du DBUSER] [-dp DBPASS] -v VERSION

+AndroVET

+optional arguments:
+  -h, --help            show this help message and exit -i INPUT, --input INPUT
+                        Input COS root folder
+  -o OUTPUT, --output OUTPUT
+                        Output folder
+  -t THRESHOLD, --threshold THRESHOLD
+                        Similarity threshold value
+  -s SKIP, --skip SKIP  Skip Precision if you have previouse reports you want
+                        ot use
+  -d DATABASE, --database DATABASE
+                        database name
+  -du DBUSER, --dbuser DBUSER
+                        database user
+  -dp DBPASS, --dbpass DBPASS
+                        database password
+  -v VERSION, --version VERSION
+                        Set up the Android version (and below) filter

+The default values are:
+database = 'mydata'
+dbuser = 'root'
+dbpassword = ''
+threshold = 85.5
+skip = Fasle
+Three values (input , output, and version) are REQUIRED.

 ## CONTACT US